nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_01_06-MARS_OPPORTUNITY.md

 ----
 ### DATE: January 06, 2004
 ----
-So Happy Together, by the Turtles
+So Happy Together, by The Turtles

 ##### Comment:
 * First full sol with both rovers on Mars.